This post is also available in: Dutch

 Be sure to visit the famous East-West border control during the Cold War: Checkpoint Charlie.
 It was the border crossing between East and West Berlin when the wall still divided the capital.
 Now, it’s one of the most popular tourist attractions in Berlin.

-3. Visit Mauer Park to shop and eat
+3. Visit Mauer Park to shop, eat and enjoy local performances

 If you love flee markets be sure to visit Mauer Park.
 Not only is it a lovely green park where you can relax, every Sunday they have a lot of stalls where you can buy pretty much everything: food, souvenirs, antique, vintage clothing and much more!
 During our visit there was also a live performance, so we could grab a bite to eat and listing to the music.